Context

 How it works

 Each Context step is composed of a variable name and associated data type, or context variables (previously referred to as Canvas entry properties).
-These variables will follow a user through a Canvas and can be be accessed using the Liquid canvas_variables
+These variables will follow a user through a Canvas and can be be accessed using the Liquid context

 .